Azure/ResourceModules/modules/aad/domain-service/README.md

   ]
   ```

-### Parameter: `pfxCertificate`

-The certificate required to configure Secure LDAP.
-Should be a base64encoded representation of the certificate PFX file.
-Required if secure LDAP is enabled and must be valid more than 30 days.
-- Required: No
-- Type: securestring
-- Default: `''`

-### Parameter: `pfxCertificatePassword`

-The password to decrypt the provided Secure LDAP certificate PFX file.
-Required if secure LDAP is enabled.
-- Required: No
-- Type: securestring
-- Default: `''`

 ### Parameter: `replicaSets`

 Additional replica set for the managed domain.

 - Required: No
 - Type: array
 - Default: `[]`